-the market as a whole but instead on the significant subset of the market that has a meaningful impact on the particular ETP.
-For instance, orders approving listing applications of ETPs that invest in gold bullion focused on the spot and futures market,26 even though gold is traded on a number of different market segments.
-Focusing on the spot market is appropriate because the spot market is the market to which the particular ETP would look to determine its NAV Using the example of gold, it would not be proper to use the price of gold in the jewelry market or gold coin market to value the NAV of a gold bullion ETP, even though by volume gold bought in such markets equals or surpasses gold purchased in all other segments of the market, including investment and "Central Banks," which are more likely to purchase gold at the spot market.27
+The Sponsor notes that, in connection with the Commission's analysis of whether a market is inherently resistant to manipulation, the Commission has in certain circumstances focused not on the market as a whole but instead on the significant subset of the market that has a meaningful impact on the particular ETP.
+For instance, orders approving listing applications of ETPs that invest in gold bullion focused on the spot and futures market,32 even though gold is traded on a number of different market segments.
+Focusing on the spot market is appropriate because the spot market is the market to which the particular ETP would look to determine its NAV.
+Using the example of gold, it would not be proper to use the price of gold in the jewelry market or gold coin market to value the NAV of a gold bullion ETP, even though by volume gold bought in such markets equals or surpasses gold purchased in all other segments of the market, including investment and "Central Banks," which are more likely to purchase gold at the spot market.33

 The Trust utilizes the CME CF BRR to determine the NAV of the Bitcoin held by the Trust.
 While Bitcoin is listed and traded on a number of markets and platforms, the CME CF BRR exclusively utilizes its Constituent Platforms to determine the value of the CME CF BRR.
-Since (i) the Trust uses the CME CF BRR to determine its NAV, (ii) the CME CF BRR is what determines the ratio of Bitcoin to Treasuries held by the Trust. and (iii) the CME CF BRR is determined based on the price of Bitcoin on the Constituent Platform and no other exchanges, the Sponsor maintains that the proper "market" that one should evaluate to determine whether the "market" is inherently resistant to manipulation is the segment of the market formed by the Constituent Platforms.
+Since (i) the Trust uses the CME CF BRR to determine its NAV, (ii) the CME CF BRR is what determines the ratio of Bitcoin to Treasuries held by the Trust, and (iii) the CME CF BRR is determined based on the price of Bitcoin on the Constituent Platform and no other exchanges, the Sponsor maintains that the proper "market" that one should evaluate to determine whether the "market" is inherently resistant to manipulation is the segment of the market formed by the Constituent Platforms.